brendannee/noobgallery/README.md

 After publishing, you can view your gallery using the AWS S3 URL you set up, which can be a custom domain name that you own.
 See more about [static hosting with Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

+If you want cleaner URLs, you can set up [Amazon CloudFront CDN and setup a Lambda@Edge function to set subdirectory indexes](https://aws.amazon.com/blogs/compute/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-lambdaedge/).
+If you do this, you can set `USE_INDEX_FILE` to false in the `.env` file and `index.html` will be removed from all links.

 ## Credits